You just read about the groundlessness. This is what you do with it.

 You've read about awareness practices.
 Maybe you've read my book, or someone else's.
 You understand the framework.
 You know what you're supposed to do.

 And then something happens — a conversation that goes badly, a thought that won't stop running, a moment when you feel yourself reacting and can't quite stop it.
-And in that moment, none of what you read is available to you.
+And none of what you read is available to you.

 That's what this recording is.